BusisiwePieterson/NFS-Website-Solution/README.md

-Set up pemissions that will allow the Web servers to read, write and execute files on NFS.
+Set up permissions that will allow the Web servers to read, write, and execute files on NFS.

 ```
 sudo chown -R nobody: /mnt/apps